Katie Price Stuns Fans In Black Crop Top & Camo-Print Pants For Latest Instagram Outfit Post

-British celebrity Katie Price recently took to Instagram to update fans with a number of new photos of herself.
+British celebrity Katie Price recently took to Instagram to update her fans with a number of new photos of herself.

 The former glamour model stunned in a short-sleeved black crop top that displayed her toned stomach.
-She paired the ensemble with loose-fitted camo-print pants and green Nike lace-up sneakers that had their signature tick logo on the side.
-Price sported her long dark straight hair down and kept her nails short for the occasion.
-She accessorized herself with sunglasses that she rested on her head and didn’t opt for any visible jewelry.
-For her makeup application, Price appeared to have applied a coat of lipstick, mascara, eyeliner, and false eyelashes.
+She paired the ensemble with loose-fitted camo-print pants and green Nike lace-up sneakers that had their signature swoosh logo on the side.
+Price sported her long, dark straight hair down and kept her nails short for the occasion.
+She accessorized with sunglasses that she rested on the top of her head and didn’t opt for any visible jewelry.
+For her makeup application, she appeared to have applied a coat of lipstick, mascara, eyeliner, and false eyelashes.

 The 42-year-old posted three images within one upload.

 In the first shot, she posed outdoors and was captured leaning against a plain wall.
-Price placed both hands in her pockets and looked directly at the camera lens with a fierce expression.
+Price placed both hands in her pockets and looked directly at the camera with a fierce expression.
 She tilted her head up and pushed her chest forward slightly.

-In the next slide, Price was photographed in the same position with her head tilted down and one foot on tiptoes.
+In the next slide, she was photographed in the same position, though this time her head tilted down and she propped one foot up on its toes.

-In the third and final frame, the reality star was snapped looking away from the camera.
+In the final frame, the reality star looked away from the camera.
 She stared right in front of her and displayed a hint of her side profile, which showcased her striking facial features.

-For her caption, Price expressed that she is ready to “combat the fitness” this week.
+For her caption, Price expressed that she was ready to “combat the fitness” this week.

-Price didn’t add a geotag with her post.
-However, in a recent YouTube upload, she recently celebrated her 42nd birthday with her children last month at home in the U.K. during the lockdown.
+She didn’t add a geotag to her post.
+However, in a recent YouTube upload, she recently celebrated her 42nd birthday with her children at home in the U.K. during the lockdown.

 In the span of one hour, her post racked up more than 11,300 likes and over 275 comments, proving to be instantly popular with her 2.1 million followers.